Subashree1503/CodeTogether-Synchronized-Coding-and-Collaboration-in-Real-Time/README.md

 - ReactJS - A JavaScript library for building user interfaces
 - CodeMirror - CodeMirror is a versatile text editor implemented in JavaScript for the browser.
 - NodeJS - Node.js® is a JavaScript runtime built on Chrome's V8 JavaScript engine.
+- ExpressJS - Built on top of Node.js® to write APIs
 - Socket.io - Socket.IO enables real-time, bidirectional and event-based communication.
+- Redis - An in-memory data store managing session data and Pub/Sub for real-time updates.
+- Docker and Kubernetes -  Tools for containerization and scalable orchestration of the application.
+- Prometheus and Grafana - Deployed through kube-prometheus-stack for monitoring system metrics.

 ## Screenshots

 # ![Home Page](img/home-page.png)